Here's What Happened Today: Wednesday

 "police said"

-✕ Omission: Fails to mention that HAYI claimed responsibility, that Counter Terror Policing is leading the arson investigation, or that the suspect was detained by Shomrim — all critical context for assessing the incident's severity and nature.
+✕ Omission: Fails to mention that HAYI claimed responsibility, that the attack occurred in Golders Green, or that victims were treated by Hatzola — all critical context for understanding the incident’s significance.

 portrayed as a diplomatic and affable figure fostering goodwill